 After a period of indecision, I decided to go with a chess-like grid combat system.
 However, instead of 8 x 8, it had to be longer to accommodate different range weapons that the units can wield.
 So I extended the board a little, and finally combat takes place on a 8 x 10 chess board.
-Characters are represented as chess pieces with just their upper torso and head.

 Below, I’ll cover some mechanics, weapon design and armor system while showing a sequence of screenshots of a battle our rookie squad has gotten themselves into.

 Each character have four main attributes, Strength, Agility, Vitality and Intelligence.
 These are immutable, and define the character’s potential.

 Strength contributes primarily to melee damage and melee penetration, it partially affects blocking with shields and melee accuracy.
 It also determines what armor and weapon the character can wield.